FixelPlus/CISC3140/README.md

-# Reading-speed
-The Web application that lets you test your reading speed
+# Labs and materials for 3140 (Large Scale Web Apps Development)  class